shoui520/shoui520.github.io/multilingual_docs/viet/font.md

 ## Anki

-I think Chinese fonts on Anki cards looks the worst because kana will be sans-serif and Kanji will be serif AND out of proportion AND Chinese so it looks all out of place.
+I think Chinese fonts on Anki cards looks the worst because Kana will be sans-serif and Kanji will be serif AND out of proportion AND Chinese so it looks all out of place.

 <figure>
   <img src="img/font4.png" width="900" />